PART 31: PAST MEETS FUTURE

 Chartreuse spun to face the blonde.
 “THAT’S why I didn’t want to say anything!
-You don’t know what it was like to see even that much, Carrie!
-I mean, if you’d, like, seen someone wielding a gun, could you ever look them in the eye again without thinking about that?!
-I didn’t want to know more!”
-Never mind that even that much had overloaded her.
+You don’t know what it was like to see even that much, Carrie.
+I mean, if you’d, like, seen someone you knew shooting a gun, could you ever look them in the eye again without thinking about that?
+I didn’t WANT to know more.”
+Never mind that even that much had overloaded her vision.

-Carrie blinked in surprise at Chartreuse’s reaction, causing the pink haired girl to bow her head.
-“I-I’m sorry, I didn’t mean to, you know, snap at you like that.”
+Carrie seemed surprised at Chartreuse’s reaction, causing the pink haired girl to bow her head.
+“I-I’m sorry, Carrie.
+I didn’t mean to, you know, snap at you like that.”

 “No. It’s fine, I think I had that coming to me,” Carrie yielded after a second.
 She turned to Luci.
-“So, can we please GO already?”
+“Before I say something else I shouldn’t, can we please GO already?”

 The younger girl reluctantly pulled her gaze away from Chartreuse.
 “Okay.
 Yeah.
-I think all the secrets are out now,” she finished quietly.
+I think all the secrets are out now,” she finished.

 Except there was too much tension in the air for Chartreuse.
-“We five do make an odd group, don’t we?” she offered up.
+“We five do make an odd group, don’t we?” she offered up to them.
 “Guess I’ll have to, like, change the name of the 2DEGS, huh?
 How about, er, the time trippers?”
 Everyone blinked at her.